pupster90/buttelab_documentation/10kImmunomes/README.md

 ## Getting Started

-The best way to get started is by learning to use HarmonyRNA as if you were a user.
+The best way to get started is by learning to use 10k Immunomes as if you were a user.
 This way you undertand the purpose of the project.
 Briefly visit the website, then watch the tutorial video.
-Follow the steps in the video tutorial to harmonize the example dataset.
-After this, read the HarmonyRNA paper and supplmentary material to learn the basic architecture of the Harmony website and to learn the methodology behnd its algorithm.
+If you intend to add additional datasets to 10k Immunomes, you must become familiar with [ImmPort](https://www.immport.org/about).
+Create an ImmPort account then try searching for a study and downloading all the raw datasets from it.
 Once these steps are done you can then move on to gain a deeper understanding of the code.

 ## Editing Code